ldn-softdev/jtc/User Guide.md

 bash $
 ```

+##### Subscript slice notation
-Another way to select multiple subscripts is to use a range notation `[N:N]`.
+Another way to select multiple subscripts is to use a slice notation `[N:N]`.
 In that notation `N` could be either positive or negative,
 or entirely missed.
-First position designates beginning of the selection, the last position designates the end of the range exclusively
+First position designates beginning of the selection, the last position designates the end of the slice exclusively
 (i.e. not including the indexed element itself)
 - positive `N` subscripts `N`th element from the beginning of the collection (whether it's array or an object)
 - negative `N` subscripts the `N`th element from the end of the collection.
-- empty (missed `N`) tells to address either from the the beginning of the collection (in the first position),
+- empty (missed `N`) tells to address either from the the beginning of the collection (in the first position), or from the end
-or from the end (last position)
+(last position)

 Thus, multiple notations with the same semantics are possible, e.g.:
 - `[:]`, `[0:]` will select all the element in the collection and is equivalent of `[+0]` notation